+Table 4: Table combining different rankings according toevaluation scores in meta-level categories 1, 2 and 3

-Product # + 0
+Product # + I 0

 PebblePad 2 3 8 1 1

 Mahara 1 5 6 2 1

 Taskstream 1 6 4 2 2

 Factline 2 4 3 5 1

 Fronter 1 2 8 3 1

 Drupal ED 1 4 4 6 0

 Elgg 1 4 4 3 3

 Sakai 2 2 4 5 2

 Movable Type 1 4 3 6 1

 Wordpress 1 3 3 3 5

 Epsilen 0 3 4 3 5

 Exabis 0 3 1 5 6

-max. score 6 19 2 0 0
+max. score 2 12 1 0 0

 In the opinion of the authors, there turn out to be three groups in regard to the criteria of supporting portfolio processes.
 PebblePad, Mahara and Taskstream represent a top-quality trio with a high assessment; they show weaknesses in only very few categories.
-These three products have especially been developed as E-Portfolio software and, according to our evaluation, they really meet the requirements.
+These three products have especially been developed as e-portfolio software and, according to this evaluation, they really meet the requirements.

 After that, there is a wide center span with Factline, Fronter, Drupal ED, Elgg, Sakai and Movable Type.
-These products show restrictions concerning certain portfolio features; the main reason for that lies in the fact that none of these products was developed as E-Portfolio software; they represent different software types but were examined by us with reference to their capability as E-Portfolio software.
+These products show restrictions concerning certain portfolio features; the main reason for that lies in the fact that none of these products was developed as an e-portfolio system; they represent different software types but were examined with reference to their capability as e-portfolio systems.

-Wordpress, Epsilen and Exabis show weaknesses in certain features, which can be traced back to various reasons: Being a Weblog software, Wordpress just partly covers portfolio processes.
-Epsilen, which was already developed as an E-Portfolio product by Ali Jafari several years ago, offers a newcomer numerous supporting boilerplates.
+Wordpress, Epsilen and Exabis show weaknesses in certain features, which can be traced back to various reasons: Being Weblog software, Wordpress just partly covers portfolio processes.
+Epsilen, which was already developed as an e-portfolio product by Ali Jafari several years ago, offers a newcomer numerous supporting boilerplates.
 But, on the other hand, it is very inflexible, offers hardly any scope for design and, from the technological point of view, it is not at all comparable to more recent Web 2.0 developments.
-Finally, Exabis, as a plugin for an LMS, primarily holds weaknesses in regard to representing and publishing.
+Finally, Exabis, as a plugin for the learning management system Moodle, primarily holds weaknesses in regard to representing and publishing.
 There is no individual scope for design and the processes for publishing and giving feedback are rather laborious.